Deep Learning-Based Human Pose Estimation: A Survey: 3D human pose estimation

 \subsubsection{Multi-view 3D HPE}

-The partial occlusion is a challenging problem for 3D HPE in the single-view setting.
+Partial occlusion is a challenging problem for 3D HPE in the single-view setting.
 The natural solution to overcome this problem is to estimate 3D human pose from multiple views, since the occluded part in one view may become visible in other views.
-In order to reconstruct the 3D pose from multiple views, the association of corresponding location between different cameras needs to be resolved.
+In order to reconstruct the 3D pose from multiple views, the association of corresponding locations between different cameras needs to be resolved.
+We do not specify single-person or multi-person in this category since the multi-view setting is deployed mainly for multi-person pose estimation.